mfichman/winbrew/README.md

 Why Winbrew?
 ------------

 Windows has a tricky ecosystem when it comes to building and packaging native (C/C++) software.
-Unlike the *nix platforms, where most developers have settled on Autotools (`./configure`, `make install`) Windows developers use many build systems: CMake, Boost jam, SCons, plain ol' msbuild, NMake, etc. This plethora of build systems makes finding/building dependencies for a particular Visual Studio runtime version a real pain.
+Unlike Unix developers, who have mostly settled on Autotools (`./configure`, `make install`) Windows developers use many build systems: CMake, Boost jam, SCons, plain ol' msbuild, NMake, etc. This plethora of build systems makes finding/building dependencies for a particular Visual Studio runtime version a real pain.

 Other Windows package managers distribute software that's packaged for `msiexec` (or similar).
 These package managers aren't designed for developers, and don't really follow the "Homebrew spirit":